Hekel1989/Toggle-DLSSInfoOverlay/README.md

 ## Overview

 This tool allows you to quickly toggle the DLSS indicator overlay while gaming without having to manually edit the Windows registry.
-The DLSS indicator shows which DLSS mode is currently active in supported games.
+The DLSS indicator shows which DLSS mode is currently active in supported games, and which resolution is DLSS upscaling from and to.

 ## Features